 18.5.
 No Exclusivity.
 Nothing in this Agreement restricts a party's right to contract with any third party to provide products and/or services similar to or identical to the Services provided under this Agreement.

 18.7.
 Modification and Waiver.
 No modification of this Agreement, and no waiver of any breach of this Agreement, will be effective unless in writing and signed by an authorized representative of the party against whom enforcement is sought.
 No waiver of any breach of this Agreement, and no course of dealing between the parties, will be construed as a waiver of any subsequent breach of this Agreement.
+Under no circumstances shall any shrink-wrap, browse-wrap, click-through or other document provided by or on behalf of Customer, including as part of a purchase order or similar document, be binding on LogRocket, even if LogRocket or any of its personnel click “I Accept” or fulfill the relevant purchase order.
+You agree that any such document is hereby rejected and superseded by this Agreement, even if such document is purportedly agreed to after the effectiveness of this Agreement.

 18.8.
 Force Majeure.
 Neither party will be liable for any failure or delay in the performance of any of their respective obligations (other than confidentiality obligations and payment obligations) if prevented from doing so by a cause or causes beyond its reasonable control (a “Force Majeure Event”).
 Without limiting the generality of the foregoing, Force Majeure Events include fires, floods, terrorism, strikes, blackouts, war, restraints of government, utility or communications failures or interruptions, failures of third party vendors, Internet slow-downs or failures, computer hackers or other causes that are beyond a party’s reasonable control.
 Failure to meet due dates or time schedules resulting from a Force Majeure Event will extend the due dates or time schedules for reasonable periods of time as determined by the parties in good faith.